 The GPSTk is sponsored by Space and Geophysics Laboratory

 at the University of Texas at Austin

 (ARL:UT).
 GPSTk is the by-product of GPS research conducted at ARL:UT since before the first satellite launched in 1978; it is the combined effort of many software engineers and scientists.
 In 2003, the research staff at ARL:UT decided to open source much of their basic GNSS processing software as the GPSTk.

 GPSTk Core Library

 The GPSTk core library provides the most robust, broadly useful, and platform independent code in the GPSTk.
-It provides a number of models and algorithms found in GPS textbook and classic papers, such as solving for the user position or estimating atmospheric refraction.
+It provides a number of models and algorithms found in GNSS textbook and classic papers, such as solving for the user position or estimating atmospheric refraction.
 Common formats are supported as well, such as RINEX or SP3.
 There are several categories of function that provide the base functionality for the GPSTk applications and for a number of other independent projects: